Why did Freddie introduce financial assistance programs?

 Alberta & Saskatchewan

-PrEP is fully covered provincially for people who are 24 years old and younger under the OHIP+ program.
+PrEP is fully covered provincially for those 24 years old and younger under the OHIP+ program.
 So you can get completely free PrEP with your OHIP card!

 Unfortunately, PrEP is not covered for those who are 25 years old and older, so Freddie has introduced two financial assistance programs for these individuals: